ionos-cloud/terraform-provider-ionoscloud/docs/resources/server.md

 - `primary_ip` - (Computed) The associated IP address.
 - `firewallrule_id` - (Computed) The associated firewall rule.
 - `ssh_key_path` - (Optional)[list] List of paths to files containing a public SSH key that will be injected into IonosCloud provided Linux images.
 Also accepts ssh keys directly.
 Required for IonosCloud Linux images.
 Required if `image_password` is not provided.
+- `ssh_keys` - (Optional)[list] List of paths to files containing a public SSH key that will be injected into IonosCloud provided Linux images.
+Also accepts ssh keys directly.
+Required for IonosCloud Linux images.
+Required if `image_password` is not provided.
 - `image_password` - (Optional)[string] Required if `ssh_key_path` is not provided.
 - `type` - (Optional)[string] Server usages: [ENTERPRISE](https://docs.ionos.com/cloud/compute-engine/virtual-servers/virtual-servers) or [CUBE](https://docs.ionos.com/cloud/compute-engine/virtual-servers/cloud-cubes).
 This property is immutable.

 > **⚠ WARNING**
 >
 > Image_name under volume level is deprecated, please use image_name under server level
+> ssh_key_path and ssh_keys fields are immutable.

 > **⚠ WARNING**